overturetool/vdm-vscode/README.md

 Contributions are very welcome.
 To do so either open an issue or feature request or fork the [repo](https://github.com/overturetool/vdm-vscode) and submit a pull request.
 For further information see [here](CONTRIBUTING.md).

+## Features

+Following is a select number of features.
+For the full up to date list see the [wiki](https://github.com/overturetool/vdm-vscode/wiki/Developer#Feature-Matrix).

+-   Syntax Highlighting
+-   Syntax- and type-checking
+-   Smart navigation
+-   Debugging
+-   Proof Obligation Generation
+-   Combinatiorial Testing
+-   Translation to LaTeX and Word
+-   Java code generation
+-   Dependency graph generation
+-   Coverage report
+-   Import of project examples
+-   Import of VDM libraries
+-   Snippets

+### Future Work

+-   Improve syntax highlighting
+-   Improve debugging execution
+-   Show all workspace folders in the Combinatorial Testing view